JoelZhu/CompileScanner/README.md

 dependencies {
 }
 ```
-Then, when you compile failed, paste the full compile log into an new issue, and assign to me, i will try my best to resolve the problem as fast as you wish.
+Then, when the problem occured, paste the full compile log into an new issue, and assign to me, i will try my best to resolve the problem as fast as you wish.